d-patravali/cse15l-lab-reports/lab5.md

       java MyBerries > file2.txt
       bash Lab5BuggyScript.sh

-- A description of what to edit to fix the bug: The fix that was required was using `grep -q` instead of `grep`, as the `-q` modifier silenced the unwanted output in the terminal.
+- A description of what to edit to fix the bug: The fix that was required was using `grep -q` instead of the standard `grep` command, as the `-q` modifier silenced the unwanted output in the terminal.

 ## Part 2 - Reflection